Risk Factors Dashboard

 Legal and Regulatory Risks

 The Company is subject to various laws and regulations.
-Changes to, or failure by the Company to comply with, these laws and regulations could have a significant impact on the Company’s business and operations.
+Changes to, or failure by the Company to comply with, these laws and regulations could have a significant negative impact on the Company’s business and operations.

-international tax codes, import and export controls and customs laws, employment and employment-related laws, environmental laws, intellectual property laws, and consumer protection statutes.
+The aerospace industry is highly regulated by the U.S. government as well as other international agencies.
+The Company is subject to, and must comply with, various laws and regulations, including, but not limited to, the product-related and other regulations of the FAA and the EASA, U.S. government procurement regulations, the rules and regulations of the SEC, and local, state, federal, and international tax codes, import and export controls and customs laws, employment and employment-related laws, environmental laws, intellectual property laws, and consumer protection statutes.
 Although the Company has obtained approvals to install its products from most foreign civil aviation authorities, including the European Union, United Kingdom and China, which require the Company to comply with applicable aviation laws in such foreign jurisdictions, there can be no assurance that the Company will be able to maintain such approvals in the future.

 Failure to comply with all applicable laws could result in investigation and remediation costs to the Company and could adversely impact the business, financial condition and results of operations of the Company.
 Failure to comply with applicable regulations could also result in significant fines.
 In addition, new or more stringent governmental regulations may be adopted in the future, which may require us to incur significant expenses to become compliant with new regulations in a timely manner.

-In the performance of our contracts with the U.S. government, we operate in a highly regulated environment, and we are subject to routine audits and reviews by the U.S. government and its agencies, such as the Defense Contract Audit Agency (“DCCA”).
-These agencies routinely review contract performance and compliance with applicable laws, regulations and standards.
+agencies routinely review contract performance and compliance with applicable laws, regulations and standards.
 Systems that are subject to review include, but are not limited to, cybersecurity systems, accounting systems, and purchasing systems.
 Our supply chain is also subject to some of the same government contractual obligations.
 The U.S. government may, if it deems appropriate conduct an investigation into possible illegal or unethical activity in connection with these contracts.
 Investigations of this nature are common in the defense industry, and lawsuits may result.

 Exports and imports of certain of our products are subject to various export control, sanctions and import regulations and may require authorization from regulatory agencies of the U.S. or other countries.